LennaHammer/English/EVP/out/words_adjective.md

 /ɪkˈstriːm/ SERIOUS
 [B2]the most unusual or the most serious possible
 - extreme weather conditions
-- In extreme cases, the disease can lead to blindness.
+- In extreme `cases`, the disease can lead to blindness.

 ## 1029. faint ## adjective
 /feɪnt/ SLIGHT
 [B2]slight and not easy to notice, smell, hear, etc.
-- a faint sound/noise/smell
+- a faint `sound/noise/smell`
 - She gave me a faint smile.

 ## 1030. fair ## adjective